ikus060/rdiffweb/doc/development.md

 ## Less & CSS(s)

 For deployment reason, we need to pre-compile less file into css file whenever you change the `.less`.
+To complete this operation, run the following command.

-    python setup.py build_less
+    tox -e lessc

 ## Documentation